Thankfully, God has a fundamentally different take on reality than I do.

 That makes the readings this week especially precious, these final days as the Church year dwindles to a close before Advent.
 Here all the wonder of Wisdom literature and self-critical challenge of the Church finally finds a voice.
 Any more, I need the Gospel to restore the faith that my Church destroys in me.

-Not every one who says to me, “Lord, Lord,” shall enter the kingdom of heaven, but he who does the will of my Father who is in heaven...
-Every one then who hears these words of mine and does them will be like a wise man who built his house upon the rock; and the rain fell, and the floods came, and the winds blew and beat upon that house, but it did not fall, because it had been founded on the rock. – Matthew 7:21, 24-25 (RSV-CE)
+Not everyone who says to me, “Lord, Lord,” will enter the kingdom of Heaven, only the person who does the will of my Father in heaven… Therefore, everyone who hears these words of mine and acts on them will be like a sensible person who built a house on rock.
+Rain came down, floods rose, gales blew and hurled themselves against that house, and it did not fall; it was founded on rock. - Mt 7:21, 24-25 (RNJB)

 Before God, I am as scandalous, partisan, and schismatic as my enemy.
 How, then, am I to act on these words that I hear?
 I sit here with an angry heart, trying to pray, any Divine awareness drowned out by annoyance at the sound of spattering water overflowing the roof after having just cleaned the gutters.